bradcerasani/bradcerasani.me/content/writing/liftoff/index.md

 </Note>

 Shedbot 2.0 reflects a sharper focus on building for the web.
 The old website has been refined into a single page responsive layout with a small, select portfolio of web projects.
-The new site is lightweight, and progressively enhances for high pixel density "retina" displays with resolutions up to an absurd 5120 x 2880[^1].
+The new site is lightweight, and progressively enhances for high pixel density "retina" displays with resolutions up to an absurd[^1] 5120 x 2880.

 <PostImage src="/writing/liftoff/moon.jpg" alt="Alt text" caption="Moon over Kenora, Ontario – 10&quot; f4.7 Newtonian telescope, Canon 7D" $size="large" />